Moustikitos/ark-listener/README.md

 }
 ```

-Those defaults can be changed using json-formated file stored in `lystener/.data/iot.param` folder.
+Those defaults can be changed using json-formated file `iot.param` stored in `lystener/.data` folder.

 You can listen blockchain noise from webhook id [`8a281725-e2b2-43df-bc12-f178262352ca`](http://listen.arky-delegate.info) at `mqtt://listen.arky-delegate.info` on `ark/event` topic.